gtrabanco/dynhost/README.md

 [See the Docker Hub Page](https://hub.docker.com/r/gtrabanco/dynhost)

 # Important 2021 Update
-Do not know if this program still fork I did not use it for a long time if you are interested in this client and does not work you can do a PR or open a Issue in Github.
+Do not know if this program still work I did not use it for a long time if you are interested in this client and does not work you can do a PR or open a Issue in Github.
 Sorry.

 # Node-DynHost